 So, how can you have a trendy, stylish wardrobe without spending a fortune?

-Two Key Points for Shopping for Clothes on a Budget
+Key Tips for Shopping for Clothes on a Budget

 1. Need vs. Want